1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How long will it take before I start to feel better?

 Symptom relief varies.
-Some patients notice improvement within days of starting treatment, while others may require several weeks of diet modification and medication to achieve full relief.
+The patients may report improvement during several days of the treatment, whereas others may take weeks of the diet adjustments and medication to feel completely relieved.

 Can Eosinophilic Jejunitis cause low iron levels?